The Importance of Getting a Good Night's Rest

 When you sleep on your full bed dimensions, your body conducts a variety of processes that enable you to maintain your health.
-Sleep gives the brain an opportunity to slow down and to focus on recovery processes so that your mental and physical health remains optimum.
+Sleep allows the brain to slow down and focus on recovery processes so that your mental and physical health remains optimum.
 When you go to sleep, you go through four different sleep cycles.
 In this post, we explain what occurs during each sleep cycle.
+(1)

 Stages 1 - 3 (Non-REM Activity)

 Stages 1-3 consist of non-REM activity.
 Stage 1 is defined as the act of falling asleep.
 During stage 2 of the sleep cycle, your mind and body slow down as you get deeper into sleep.
 During the first two stages, it's easy for you to wake up as a result of audio or visual disturbances.
 Stage 3 is regarded as being the deep sleep phase.
 During this phase, the body slows down even more so and goes into recovery mode.
 Additionally, brain activity slows down to a crawl.
 It is believed that this occurs as a way to prevent unwanted awakenings.
 (2)

 Stage 4 is defined as being rapid eye movement (REM) sleep.
 During the REM sleep phase, your eyes move around rapidly.
 This does not occur during stages 1-3.
 During the 4th stage, brain activity also raises to a level that's akin to when you're awake.
 Even though heart rate and breathing increase during this stage, the muscles become paralyzed.
 This is important because some of the most intense dreams that we experience occur during the REM phase.
 As such, scientists theorize that our muscles become paralyzed during this phase to prevent us from physically acting out our dreams.

 What Happens to the Mind and Body When We Go Through Different Sleep Stages?